kkkunnnnethan/Avatar/README.md

 ### Setting

-You have to add all the .jar files inside javalib repository into your SDKs in order to run the packages that I imported from [here](https://introcs.cs.princeton.edu/java/stdlib/).
+You have to add all the .jar files inside javalib directory into your SDKs in order to run the packages that I imported from [here](https://introcs.cs.princeton.edu/java/stdlib/).

+* For IntelliJ
 > **File-> Project Structure-> Platform Settings-> SDKs** (Simply press plus buttom and choose those files.)